 Coal-fired power generation accounts for about 40% of electric power supplies worldwide and about 30% in Japan, and use of coal-fired power generation is expected to grow, particularly in Asia, where power demand is rising in conjunction with economic growth.
-In Japan, the new Energy Basic Plan adopted by the Cabinet in April 2014 positions coal-fired power generation as an important baseload power source that offers stable supplies and outstanding economy.
+In Japan, the Fourth Energy Basic Plan adopted by the Cabinet in April 2014 positions coal-fired power generation as an important baseload power source that offers stable supplies and outstanding economy.

 Replacement of existing facilities and construction of new power plants with state-of-the-art technologies as well as the development of new technologies for controlling CO2 emissions are being promoted, and policies for the overseas development of cutting-edge higher-efficiency coal-fired power generation are being carried out.

-The J-POWER Group has continuously developed, introduced, and operated clean coal technology for coal-fired power generation for a half century in Japan and is working to transfer cutting-edge technology and put it into widespread application overseas.
+The J-POWER Group has continuously developed, introduced, and operated clean coal technology for coalfired power generation for a half century in Japan and is working to transfer cutting-edge technology and put it into widespread application overseas.

-This feature presents information on our contributions to stable energy supplies through the introduction of ultra-supercritical (USC) technologies at the world's highest levels at new higher-efficiency coal-fired power stations and the J-POWER Group's efforts to address the issue of global warming with a focus on research and development of clean coal technologies.
+This feature presents information on our contributions to stable energy supplies through the introduction of ultrasupercritical (USC) technologies at the world's highest levels through replacement projects to create new higherefficiency coal-fired power stations and the J-POWER Group's efforts to address the issue of global warming by reducing carbon with a focus on research and development of clean coal technologies.